Enderman1951/Enderman1951/README.md

 Im Ender.

-Im the lead dev of EnderOS, a live-only portable linux distro based on Arch
+Im the lead dev of EnderOS, a live linux distro based on Artix

-I use arch btw.
+I use Artix Linux